 - Climate emergency

 Please note that project funding will only be awarded where there is an identified gap in provision.
 We will not fund purely social activities as there are other opportunities to do these within the University and Students’ Union.
-Read further information about projects.
+Read further guidance about the scope of projects.

 What can the money be used for?